armsp/AIFU/README.md

   * What ORG/group of people used it and how?
   * Other technical details
   * Its subsequent effects…
+  * Did the state/party accept their error?
+  * Were there compensations made?
+Apologies?

 - [ ] Provide an API or ability to download the whole dataset we are curating so that others could it for other purposes.